airbytehq/airbyte/docs/integrations/sources/stripe.md

 5. For **Account ID**, enter your Stripe Account ID.
 This ID begins with `acct_`, and can be found in the top-right corner of your Stripe [account settings page](https://dashboard.stripe.com/settings/account).
 6. For **Secret Key**, enter your Stripe API Key.
 7. For **Replication Start Date**, use the provided datepicker or enter a UTC date and time programmatically in the format `YYYY-MM-DDTHH:mm:ssZ`.
 The data added on and after this date will be replicated.
-8. (Optional) For **Lookback Window in days**, select the number of days prior to the start date for which you want to sync your data.
-This value allows the connector to retrieve data that might have been updated after its initial creation.
-For example, if the start date is set to `2021-01-01T00:00:00Z`, then:
+8. (Optional) For **Lookback Window**, you may specify a number of days prior to the start date for which you want to sync your data.
+This allows the connector to retrieve data that might have been updated after its initial creation, and is useful for handling any post-transaction adjustments (tips, refunds, chargebacks, etc).

+    For example, if the **Replication Start Date** is set to `2021-01-01T00:00:00Z`, then:

-- Leaving the Lookback Window in days parameter at its default value of 0 means Airbyte will sync data starting from 2021-01-01T00:00:00Z.
+    - Leaving the **Lookback Window** at its default value of 0 means Airbyte will sync data starting from `2021-01-01T00:00:00Z`.
-- Setting the Lookback Window in days value to 1 means Airbyte will consider the Replication start date to be one day earlier, or 2020-12-31T00:00:00Z.
+    - Setting the **Lookback Window** to 1 means Airbyte will sync data starting from one day earlier, or `2020-12-31T00:00:00Z`.
-- Setting the Lookback Window in days value to 7 means Airbyte will sync data starting from seven days earlier, or 2020-12-25T00:00:00Z.
+    - Setting the **Lookback Window** to 7 means Airbyte will sync data starting from seven days earlier, or `2020-12-25T00:00:00Z`.

-9. (Optional) For **Data Request Window**, select the time increment in days for the connector to use when requesting data from the Stripe API.
-Setting this value higher will reduce the number of requests, speeding up the sync process.
-However, this will result in data being updated less frequently.
+9. (Optional) For **Data Request Window**, you may specify the time window in days used by the connector when requesting data from the Stripe API.
+This value represents the span of time for each data retrieval, with larger values encompassing more data in fewer requests.
+A larger value will lead to faster syncs as fewer requests are made, but it may also result in less frequent state persistence.
+Choosing the right balance can optimize both the speed and frequency of your data synchronization.
 The default value is 365 days.
 10. Click **Set up source** and wait for the tests to complete.

 ## Supported sync modes